sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/japan/README.md

 As for earthquakes, Japan is known to experience many earthquakes even in normal times.
 It would be far worse during the ECDO.

+## Flood Myths

+Japan has no major flood myths.
+[4] When considering such a major event as an ECDO, one may wonder why there is no major flood myth, if there were survivors to such an event, as tales would have been told about it for generations to come, and it would have significantly restructured society on the island.

 ## Oldest history

 The oldest written reference to Japan traces back to the Chinese Book of Han, around the first century AD.
 [1]